 The race was fun.
 The weather was more humid than desirable but I enjoyed being able to run with a dear friend and enjoy exploring the areas of San Antonio that I had not seen before.
 I took regular walk breaks for about 10 miles as my friend and I had decided to do the race together and she needed to slow down a few times to catch her breath.
 At mile 10 she insisted that I go ahead and I gave all I got to the last three miles and went fast (for me).
 I finished it at 2:38.
 It was not a PR.

 My last half marathon was 6 years ago, and I had run it with my students and had finished at 2.22.
 But I still felt great as a good come back half marathon.
 I left with feeling that I wanted to and could run another 10 miles.
 I was also happy that I did not let my feelings about my imperfect training to prevent me from racing.
 Perhaps I am one of those athletes who love racing now?
 I signed up for my next half, to take place January 8.
 I am going to try to perfect my training!!!

 How about you, readers?
 Do you like racing or do you just like training with no particular race in mind?
 How do you feel about imperfect training?

 Photos of our blogger on her bike (left) and after the race (right)

-Şerife Tekin is an Assistant Professor of Philosophy and Medical Humanities at UTSA.
-When she is not moving around she can be found petting her kitty cat Cortez.
+Şerife Tekin is an Associate Professor of Philosophy and the Director or Medical Humanities Program at UTSA.
+Her favorite exercise involves being chased by her cats Chicken and Ozzy.
 Her website is www.serifetekin.com.